kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 ### Adapative Instagram Example

-The graphic below denotes the four main subviews of our hypoethtical Instagram application which we'll build in code.
+The graphic below denotes the four main subviews of our hypothetical Instagram application.
 The challenge will be to install layout constraints in code that can be switched on and off as the [size class traits][adaptivity-layout] change during device rotation.

 {% include figure.html caption="Layout Subviews" asset="/assets/layout-overview.jpg" %}

 When the layout changes to landscape we must activate constraints which slide the `AuthorView` to the right, and move the `LikesView` rightwards and upwards.
-The `pictureView` will loose it's full width constraint meanwhile the `HeaderView` maintains its layout in both orientations.
+The `PictureView` will loose it's full width constraint meanwhile the `HeaderView` maintains its layout in both orientations.
 This process must be reversed as the phone rotates back to portrait orientation.

 > Note: As of iOS8 all rotation-related methods are deprecated.
 Instead rotations are treated as a change in the size of the view controller’s view.
 So when we talk about rotations and orientatons we're really talking about changes in [size class traits][adaptivity-layout] which are part of the new `UITraitCollection` class.